a-mhamdi/ros2/Labs/Lab-1.typ

 / $theta$: the angle in radians.
 ]

-#test[Use smooth incremental angle steps for continuous curve visualization.
-You can choose $theta$ ranging from $0$ to $pi/ 4$ with small increments.]

-The resulting spiral should smoothly transition as the turtle moves, creating a visually appealing pattern that looks like the image shown below.
+#test[You can choose $theta$ ranging from $0$ to $pi/ 4$ with small increments.
+The resulting spiral should smoothly transition as the turtle moves, creating a visually appealing pattern that looks like the image shown hereafter.]

 #figure(
   image("Images/fibonacci_spiral.png", width:100%)